dongminlee94/meta-learning-for-everyone/README.md

 **Meta-RL**

-For Meta-RL, move to each algorithm folder and run the commands as followed.
+For Meta-RL, move to each algorithm folder and run the commands below.

 ```bash
 # RL^2